sbwtw/Abel/README.md

 # Project Abel

-Project Abel is the second generation of home cloud hardware from Shanghai Wisnuc Technology (SWT).
+Project Abel is the code name for the second generation home nas product from Shanghai Wisnuc Technology (wisnuc).

-This repo keeps most hardware-related design files.
-If you are interested in the hardware and system software backing the product, you can read the document in this repo for a thorough understanding of the whole system.
+This repo holds hardware-related design documents and bsp documents for project abel.
+They are provided here mainly for wisnuc engineers, project partners and collaborators.

+For hackers or hobbists who are interested with the internals of a nas system, they can also have a better understanding through these documnents.

-However, all copyrights and related intellectural properties are reserved by SWT.
-You can use them in any commercial products.
+However, all copyrights and related intellectural properties are reserved by wisnuc.
+Anyone can NOT use them in any commercial products without an explicit agreement with wisnuc company.

+In short, this is a non-commercial open source license.